Round Valley Settler Massacres of 1856–1859: Background

 White immigrants flooded into Northern California in 1848 due to the California Gold Rush, increasing the settler population of California from 13,000 to well over 300,000 in little more than a decade.
 The sudden influx of miners and settlers on top of the nearly 300,000 Native Americans living in the area strained space and resources.

 On April 22, 1850, the fledgling California state legislature passed the Act for the Government and Protection of Indians, legalizing the kidnapping and forced servitude of Indians by White settlers.
-In 1851, the civilian governor of California, Peter Hardeman Burnett, declared, "That a war of extermination will continue to be waged … until the Indian race becomes extinct, must be expected."
+In 1851, the civilian governor of California, Peter Hardeman Burnett, declared, "That a war of extermination will continue to be waged … until the Indian race becomes extinct, must be expected.
+While we cannot anticipate this result but with painful regret, the inevitable destiny of the race is beyond the power or wisdom of man to avert.
+Situated as California is, we must expect a long continued and harassing irregular warfare with the Indians upon our borders ....
+Although few in numbers, and unskilled in the use of fire arms, they seem to understand all the advantages of their position; and they consequently resort to that predatory warfare, most distressing to us, and secure to them."
 This expectation soon found its way into law.
 An 1851 legislative measure not only gave settlers the right to organize lynch mobs to kill Indians, but allowed them to submit their expenses to the government.
 By 1852, the state had authorized over a million dollars in such claims.
 In 1856, a San Francisco Bulletin editorial stated, "Extermination is the quickest and cheapest remedy, and effectually prevents all other difficulties when an outbreak [of Indian violence] occurs."

 In 1854, when the first six white settlers arrived in Round Valley, somewhere between 6,000 and 20,000 Yuki people inhabited the valley and its surrounding area.
 Those first six settlers immediately attacked the Yuki without provocation, killing 40 of them in the Asbill Massacre.